Is Cameroon ready for another Biya term? – DW – 01/16/2025

 Is Cameroon ready for another Biya term?January 16, 2025

-When Cameroon goes to the polls later this year, 92-year-old President Paul Biya will most probably be on the ballot again for an eighth consecutive term, making him the longest ruler in Africa.
+When Cameroon goes to the polls later this year, 92-year-old President Paul Biya will most probably be on the ballot again for an eighth consecutive term, making him the longest-serving ruler in Africa.

-"[Biya's] party members have already written a series of motions of support asking him to stand," says Dr. John Akpo, a political commentator living in Cameroon.
+"[Biya's] party members have already written a series of motions of support asking him to stand," said Dr. John Akpo, a political commentator living in Cameroon.

-"There is no doubt about President Paul Biya's candidacy for the next election," he adds — despite widespread concerns about his health.
+"There is no doubt about President Paul Biya's candidacy for the next election," he added — despite widespread concerns about his health.

 92 and counting

-Biya is yet to announce his candidacy but has ruled Cameroon for more than 42 years.
-If he runs and is elected, he will be 99 years old by the time the next elections come around in 2032 — if he gets to live that long.
+Biya, who has yet to announce his candidacy, has ruled Cameroon for more than 42 years.
+If he runs again and is reelected, he will be 99 years old by the time the next elections come around in 2032 — if he gets to live that long.

-According to Akpo, the nonagenarian leader is even enjoying support by the opposition, at least at face value.
+According to Akpo, the nonagenarian leader has even attracted support from some opposition parties.

 "Those in opposition calling for the return of President Paul Biya are satellite parties that were created by the same ruling party to fight the [actual] opposition," Akpo explains.